cernops/helm-barbican/README.md

 ## Secrets

-Barbican is used for secret storage, first step it to get an openstack token.
+Barbican is used for secret storage, first step is to get an openstack token.

 ```bash
 $ export OS_TOKEN=$(openstack token issue -c id -f value)